It's an interesting fact that almost every horse bends naturally more easily to one side than to the other.

 Scientifically, there has been no proof so far whether there are more right-bended or left-bended horses.

-Therefore, it is important that every trainer examine each horse as an individual and is able to think outside the box.
+Therefore, it is important that we examine each horse as an individual and are willing to think outside the box.

 The horse's body needs to be able to bend equally to the left and to the right.
 And this requires a proper use of the skeleton and muscles in the body and legs.